great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_pandas_s3_datasource.rst

             .. code-block:: bash

                 Attempting to instantiate class from config...
-                    Instantiating as a ExecutionEnvironment, since class_name is ExecutionEnvironment Instantiating class from config without an explicit class_name is dangerous.
+                    Instantiating as a Datasource, since class_name is Datasource Instantiating class from config without an explicit class_name is dangerous.
 Consider adding an explicit class_name for None
-                    Successfully instantiated ExecutionEnvironment
+                    Successfully instantiated Datasource

                 Execution engine: PandasExecutionEngine
                 Data connectors: